 Our leadership students come from many different companies.
 Most come from companies with great cultures that take an active interest in their employees and develop them into engaged individuals with a vested interest in organizational success.
 Others…not so much.
 I’ve had a number of students who, unfortunately, worked in environments that could best be described as toxic.
 These environments have cultures that foster unethical or toxic behavior; as a result, unhealthy conflict, back-stabbing, gossip, integrity issues and employee disengagement run rampant.
 What do you do if you find yourself in this situation?
 Consider these thoughts:

 1) It starts with you.
 Ed Ruggero wrote last month (see Leaders, Culture, and Change) that culture is a local phenomenon and points out those leaders closest to that localized culture have the greatest impact on it.
 But what do you do when stuck in poor culture and the local leaders are either unwilling or unable to change it?
-I wrote a couple of weeks ago about Paul, a student of mine in this type of situation (Choosing the Right Path?
-Check Your Compass).
+I wrote a couple of weeks ago about Paul, a student of mine in this type of situation).
 Paul gives us a clue to the first step.
 Begin with yourself.
 Realize that the only person you can control is yourself, so know your values and live them.

 We must be the change we wish to see in the world. – Ghandi